 Agility is key to developing an effective corporate strategy.
 Feingold emphasizes that a weekly scorecard is essential to this aim, as it allows them to assess their goals and progress, so they can adjust more quickly when needed.
 Howell adds that simplifying data is essential.
 The data needs to be highly visual and easy to digest, so it can drive clear and evidence-based decision making.

-Planning a corporate budget is no easy task, but there are a variety of ways that businesses can improve the efficiency and accuracy of their budget.
+Corporate budget planning a corporate budget is no easy task, but there are a variety of ways that businesses can improve the efficiency and accuracy of their budget.
 With the right software tools, businesses can gain more agility in their financial budgeting by utilizing complex scenario planning.
 They can also break away from the traditional budget and explore more effective budgeting approaches, like driver-based rolling forecasts.

 Learn about Zero Based Budgeting in the on-demand webinar, Beyond the Baseline: Best Practices in Zero-Based Budgeting.